peterqstorm/kern_permit_scraping/output/water_district_boundaries/README.md

 Output of the water district boundaries of interest.
+Note that you will have to run the script [insert name] to have any files in this folder.